refiner-io/mobile-sdk-react-native/README.md

 `Track Screen` provides to track screen that user is currently on.
 Screen information can be used to launch surveys in specific areas of your app.

+We recommend to track screens on which you might want to show a survey one day.
+There is no need to systematically track all screens of your app.

 ```javascript
 RNRefiner.trackScreen("SCREEN_NAME");
 ```